Start here: you do not have to be a citizen

 Two free resources are worth more than any rumor.
 For the SNAP side, your state's SNAP office (linked from our state pages) can confirm which of your household members qualify.
 For the immigration side, a nonprofit immigration legal-aid organization or a BIA-accredited representative can confirm, at no cost, how SNAP interacts with your specific status and any pending application.
 Immigrant-serving community organizations and many legal-aid offices offer this in Spanish and other languages, and they will not charge you for straightforward eligibility questions.

-The bottom line: fear, not the rules, is what keeps most eligible immigrant families from SNAP.
-If you have U.S.-citizen children, or you're a green-card holder, refugee, asylee, or in another qualified group, there's a real chance you're leaving food money on the table.
+The bottom line: fear, not the rules, is what keeps most eligible immigrant families from SNAP — and for citizen children the rules are firmly on your side.
+If you have U.S.-citizen children, or you're a green-card holder (including a refugee or asylee who has adjusted to a green card), there's a real chance you're leaving food money on the table.
 Check who in your household qualifies, get a free legal consult if you have any immigration concern, and apply for the people who are eligible.
-For a household with two citizen kids, that can be a few hundred dollars a month in groceries — far too much to give up over a rumor or a fear the rules don't actually support.
+For a household with two citizen kids, that can be a few hundred dollars a month in groceries — far too much to give up over a rumor or an out-of-date fear.

 Sources